classx/elf-utils/README.md

 # Check dependencies of ELF files
 elf-utils exec /usr/lib "ldd"

+The command will be executed on each ELF file found in the directory and its subdirectories.
+The file path is automatically appended as the last argument to your command.
 ```

 Exit codes:
 - 0: Command executed successfully on at least one ELF file
-- 1: No ELF files found to execute command on
+- 1: No ELF files found or command execution failed

 ### Check Command